Quilting with machine embroidery stabilizers

 I ironed a fusible tricot interfacing

-to the back of my squares (I don't recall the brand) making sure the the length grain of the fabric was perpendicular to the lengthwise grain of the interfacing.
+to the back of my squares (I don't recall the brand) making sure the lengthwise grain of the fabric was perpendicular to the lengthwise grain of the interfacing.
 (You can easily tell which way the most stable grain runs, by giving your material a gentle tug.
 The lengthwise grain has almost no stretch.)
 Once they are ironed together, there is lengthwise...very stable...grain running in both directions.

 Then I hooped my Sulky Sticky